sparkflows/sparkflows-docs/docs/azure/index.rst

 =========

 Fire Insights is seamlessly integrated with Azure.
-With Fire Insights you can perform self-serve data processing, analytics and machine learning on Azure.
+With Fire Insights, you can perform self-serve data processing, analytics, and machine learning on Azure.

-Fire Insights integrates with Azure Databricks, ADLS, HDInsight etc.
+Fire Insights integrates with Azure Databricks, ADLS, HDInsight, etc.

 .. panels::
     :container: container-lg pb-3